salimovdr/NovaBind/README.md

 python prep_data.py
 ```

 **Step 2.** We are ready to split the folds into training and validation sets.
 DNA sequences are encoded using one-hot encoding.
-The complementary sequences added to the data.
-For the data from the GHTS and CHS experiments, sequence segmentation is performed using a sliding window (with strides are equal 1).
+The complementary sequences are added to the data.
+For the data from the GHTS and CHS experiments, sequence segmentation is performed using a sliding window with stride of 1.
 These actions are performed in the `encode_data.py` script:

 ```bash
 python encode_data.py